ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 Let's write tests for the above `main.bal` file to define a test double for the `clientEndpoint` object.

->**Note:** Only the `get` function is implemented since it is the only function used in the sample.
-Attempting to call any other member function of the `clientEndpoint` will result in a runtime error.
+>**Note:** Only the `get` method is implemented since it is the only method used in the sample.
+Attempting to call any other methods of the `clientEndpoint` will result in a runtime error.

 ***main_test.bal***